Professor Michael DeBow's COURSE LINKS

 Association; PDF file)

-Politics and Government in the Super-Affluent Society (Christopher DeMuth, 2000)
+Politics and Government in the Super-Affluent Society by Christopher DeMuth (2000)

-In Defense of the Economic Analysis of Regulation, by Robert Hahn (AEI, 2004) -- downloadable as a PDF file here
+In Defense of the Economic Analysis of Regulation by Robert Hahn (AEI, 2004) -- via SSRN

 Cost v.
-Benefit: Clearing the Air (comment on Supreme Court decision in Whitman v.
+Benefit: Clearing the Air (2001 comment on Supreme Court decision in Whitman v.
 American Trucking

 Associations)